Wheeler Real Estate Investment Trust Inc [WHLR] stock Reiterated by B. Riley FBR Inc. analyst, price target now $9

-Wheeler Real Estate Investment Trust Inc [NASDAQ: WHLR] loss -21.17% on the last trading session, reaching $0.28 price per share at the time.
+Wheeler Real Estate Investment Trust Inc [NASDAQ: WHLR] gained 31.11% or 0.07 points to close at $0.29 with a heavy trading volume of 6775319 shares.
 The company report on November 27, 2023 at 8:10 AM that Wheeler Will Likely Issue Unregistered Common Stock to Settle December Redemption Requests.

 Wheeler Real Estate Investment Trust, Inc. (NASDAQ:WHLR) (“Wheeler” or the “Company”) announced today that, based on continued significant declines in the Company’s Common Stock price and the volume of shares of Series D Preferred Stock already tendered for redemption on December 5, 2023 (the “December Redemption Date”), it is unlikely to have a sufficient number of registered shares of Common Stock to settle those redemption requests on the December Redemption Date and will instead likely issue unregistered shares of Common Stock.